Kids GO (Get Outside)

 Nature Activity Guides

-Welcome to DEC's web pages just for kids.
-We have some great resources you can print and take with you as you explore outside.
+Welcome to DEC's web pages just for youth and their adults.
+We have some great resources you (or your adult!) can print and take with you as you explore outside.
 Take a hike with a nature bingo card, record observations in your very own nature journal or bird book, learn about our state symbols and so much more.
 Whatever your interests, there are plenty of ways to enjoy being outside and to learn about the environment.

 Search for critters in the lily pond